 Jaw Drop: Meeko and Flit do this when witnessing Pochahantas' newfound translation powers.

-Jerkass: Ratcliffe, obviously, since he is the villain of the story.
-Also, Meeko's behavior toward Flit and especially Percy.
+Jerkass: Ratcliffe, and Meeko's behavior toward Flit and especially Percy.

 Meaningful Echo: Not quite direct, but possibly intentional.
 When John rescues Thomas at the beginning, he says to the rest of the men, "Of course, any of you would do the same for me."
 When John is taken prisoner, Thomas says they have to rescue him as "he'd do the same for any of us."